-(Complete as soon as possible and within 24 hours of the incident/concern being raised)
+(Complete within 24 hours of the incident/concern being raised)

 It is important that only factual and neutral information is recorded.
 Check to make sure the report is clear and may be intelligible to a stranger reading it next year.